 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-- Preheat oven 375°F. Spray a baking dish with nonstick cooking spray.
+- Spray a baking dish with nonstick cooking spray.

 - Sear the chicken thighs on both sides on a hot pan for 5 minutes.

-- Put chicken thighs in a baking dish.
-Mix olive oil, balsamic vinegar, tomatoes, onions, basil, olives, salt and pepper in a small bowl.
-Cover thighs with tomato mixture and cover dish with foil.
+- Mix olive oil, balsamic vinegar, tomatoes, onions, basil, olives, salt and pepper in a small bowl.
+Then, cover the thighs with the mixture and cover the baking dish with foil.

 Nutrition information (per serving)